Kayra3Oz/UAV_VoiceControl_Benchmark/README.md

 > **[Deutsche Version](README.de.md)**

-A benchmark comparing three different voice-controlled UAV pipelines on a **DJI Tello** drone.
+A benchmark comparing three different voice-controlled UAV pipelines on a **DJI Tello EDU** drone.
 The project evaluates the trade-off between latency, accuracy, and system complexity across three distinct approaches: a lightweight CNN classifier, and two LLM-based pipelines using Whisper for speech-to-text and LLaMA for command extraction.

 ---